alialaei1/IOT-MQTT-Dashboard-for-ESP32-Plant-Sensor/README.md

 6. Don't forget to select your ESP8266 board from Tools > Board menu after installation.

-7.  you have aded WebSocket Arduino libary. get it from [arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets).
+7.  you have downloaded and added WebSocket Arduino libary. get it from [arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets).

 ### File Structure